syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/legendVisibility.png)

-## Toggling Series Visibility
+## Toggling series visibility

-The property `ToggleSeriesVisibility` is used to view or collapse the associated series, by clicking on its legend item.
+The property `ToggleSeriesVisibility` is used to view or collapse the associated series by clicking its legend item.
 By default, `ToggleSeriesVisibility` property is set to `False`.

-you can enable the ToggleSeriesVisibility property as in below code example
+You can enable the ToggleSeriesVisibility property as shown in the below code example:

 {% tabs %}